By the time we get to the Dorchester, Siouxsie is semi-coherent, confused why she isn’t waking up in an opium den.

 Freddie has all the Sunday newspaper editions spread out.

 “We’re a hit,” he exclaims.
 “They all loved the show.
 The only criticism is it played out like a soap opera.”

 I rush over to see our reviews.
 The Daily Mail even reviewed the Boss Band and Siouxsie’s performance, saying the one-sided single 45s we sold is destined to be collector’s item.
 The Times is a naysayer about all the young people in the show, saying it turned into Punk Rock chaos but was rescued by Queen’s theatrics.
 I am called a dead ringer for Bowie as the Ziggy Stardust replacement by all reviewers.
 The funds raised for charities is over one million pounds.
-It lists the main charity as ‘Save the Dolphins,’ with The Montreux Muslim Cultural Center as second recipient.
+It lists the main charity as ‘Save the Dolphins,’ with the Montreux Muslim Cultural Center as second recipient.
 My heart skips a beat thinking about White D. I know she has no need for money but stopping the fishermen from killing members of her pod will make our efforts worthwhile.
-I feel a twinge of regret realizing my life in Montreux can no longer be the same.
+I feel a twinge of regret thatmy life in Montreux can no longer be the same.
 London does that.